- 1 (Cupressus sempervirens)

 In cosmetics, the essential oil of cypress is extensively used for its many properties.
 It is a good antiseptic and great vulnerary for the skin, so it appears in the composition of colognes, perfumes or aftershaves.
 As a medicinal plant, its immature nuts and leaves are used and the essential oil for the treatment of circulatory and respiratory problems or as vulnerary.
-(See more details on its properties in the listing above)
+(See more details on its properties in the listing below)

 Monterey cypress (Cupressus macrocarpa) is probably the second most abundant cypress cultivated for its rapid growth and dense canopy of very glossy green leaves.
 It is often planted next to the buildings, as a windbreaks or along roadsides.